 AI tools collectively surpassed early expectations in document analysis, but each one approaches it differently.
 CoCounsel focuses on structured, repeatable checks, while Harvey offers flexible LLM-driven review.
 Key takeaways often depend on the type of document, the prompt, and how much human expertise shapes the workflow.

-Harvey gives power users a flexible environment built on a lawyer baseline, making it useful for teams that want generative AI tools to adapt to complex review patterns.
+Harvey gives power users a flexible environment built on a lawyer baseline, making it useful for teams that want generative Artificial Intelligence tools to adapt to complex review patterns.
 CoCounsel focuses on the seven core legal tasks with a more structured workflow, which helps firms that prefer predictable outputs in their legal tools.
 Aline takes a different path by incorporating AI directly into the contract lifecycle, combining phases like contract review and document summarization with the operational steps teams rely on every day.